amnesiacandres/ThesisFinal/README.md

 Log

-Sep 14, 2014 - activity was retaken after the break !
+Sep 14, 2014 - activity was retaken after the break

+Apr 14, 2015 - idem!